Walk the Same Line

-"Walk the Same Line" is a song recorded by the German eurodance band Culture Beat.
-It was released in October 1996 as the fourth and final single from their third studio album Inside Out and it was released in 1996.
-"Walk The Same Line" is also the final release from the Tania Evans and Jay Supreme line up.
-A CD Maxi Single containing remixes of "Walk the Same Line" was also released, under the name "Walk the Same Line Remix".
-The single reached its best chart positions as number 13 in Finland.
+"Walk the Same Line" is a song recorded by German Eurodance band Culture Beat, released in October 1996, by label Dance Pool, as the fourth and final single from their third studio album, Inside Out (1995).
+It is also the final release from the Tania Evans and Jay Supreme line up.
+The single became a top-20 hit in Finland, peaking at number 13.
+Additionally, it was a top-30 hit in Belgium and a top-40 hit in Austria and Sweden.
+A CD single containing remixes was also released, under the name "Walk the Same Line Remix".
+The accompanying music video was directed by German director Martin Weisz and filmed in New York City.

-Music video

-The music video for "Walk the Same Line" was directed by Martin Weisz.